PovertyAction/guides/CleaningGuide/03 Dataset, Value, and Variable Documentation/04 Variable Types and Date Formats.md

 ---
 layout: default
 title: Variable Types and Date Formats
-nav_order: 4
+nav_order: 5
-parent: Dataset, Value, and Variable Documentation
+parent: Variable Management
 grand_parent: Cleaning Guide
 has_children: false
 ---

 # Variable Types and Date Formats

-### Storage Types
+## Storage Types

 Every variable is stored in memory either as a string (text) or numeric.